 - Matriculated at Afrikaans Boys High Pretoria in 1967.

 - National Service in 1968.

 - B.Comm (Pretoria) in 1971.

-- LLB (Pretoria) (cum laude) in 1974.
-University colours for academic excellence, leadership and sports (water polo).
+- LLB (Pretoria, cum laude) in 1974.
+University colours for academic excellence, leadership, sport (water polo).

 - Admitted as an advocate and commenced practice at the Johannesburg Bar in 1975.